 The Aussie Invader Team is conscious of our impact on the environment.
-Like all engines which burn hydrocarbons, the Aussie Invader’s liquid oxygen and bio kerosene (LOx) motor will produce Carbon Dioxide (CO2) as a product of combustion.
+Like all engines which burn hydrocarbons, the Aussie Invader’s bi=propellant motor will produce Carbon Dioxide (CO2) as a product of combustion.
 However, the team aims to keep the runs to a short duration (less than 30 seconds) and the team has scheduled a minimum of runs.

 The temperature from the rocket engine is about 2,000 centigrade and most carbon that is released will be burnt, but we have conducted a exercise to calculate CO2 emissions.

-Based on past experience with other World Land Speed Record attempts, the Aussie Invader would be expected to make just 5-10 runs each calendar year, starting in late 2014/early 2015.
-It is envisaged that the timescale from initial testing runs, right up to a 1,000mph run (1,600+ km/h) could take up to 2 – 3 years and will be dependent on the success of the cars performance and any issues that may require modifications.
+Based on past experience with other World Land Speed Record attempts, the Aussie Invader would be expected to make just 5-10 runs each calendar year, starting in 2020.
+It is envisaged that the timescale from initial testing runs, right up to a 1,000mph run (1,600+ km/h) would take up to 2 years and will be dependent on the success of the cars performance and any issues that may require modifications.

 From our calculations Aussie Invader 5R will produce less mass of CO2 in one year than the equivalent to 7 average size Australian passenger cars.
 1